MithunSrinivas28/Level-2-CL-CY-Report/README.md

 To deploy an AWS EC2 instance, I defined its configuration in a **Terraform configuration file**.
 This included specifying the Amazon Machine Image (AMI), instance type, and other key parameters.
 I then used `terraform plan` to preview the changes and `terraform apply` to provision the instance.
 Upon successful execution, I verified the instance's status in the **AWS Management Console**, confirming that it was running.

-As part of the learning process, I explored Terraform’s **state management system**.
-Terraform maintains a **state file** that keeps track of all managed resources, ensuring efficient updates and modifications.
-I used commands like `terraform show` to inspect the current state and `terraform state list` to view all managed resources.

 To clean up, I executed `terraform destroy`, which safely removed all deployed infrastructure.
 This step is crucial in cloud environments to prevent unnecessary resource consumption and costs.
 ![Terraform Initialization](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/12499692-c065-4a8d-918b-13160503facb.jpg)